-In response to recent murders of Black people by the police, and the continuous state-sanctioned violence that Black people across the United States experience, Yoga for Black Lives was created in 2016 to support resistance to this kind of violence by giving people the opportunity to take part in a life-affirming and life-sustaining practice.
-Sessions include yoga asanas (poses), breath work and meditation.
+In response to the continuous state-sanctioned violence that Black people across the United States experience, Yoga for Black Lives was created in 2016 to support resistance to this kind of violence by giving people the opportunity to take part in a life-affirming and life-sustaining practice.
+Sessions include yoga asanas (poses), pranayam (breath work) and dhyana (meditation_.
 We celebrate the lives of those in the room, as well as those who have lost their lives at the hands of the state.
-No previous experience with yoga is necessary, and proceeds are given to organizations in Chicago resisting state violence.
+No previous experience with yoga is necessary, and proceeds are given to organizations resisting state violence against Black people.

 Through our yoga sessions, we have made financial contributions to the LetUsBreathe Collective, Bresha Meadows' Defense Fund, Sage Community Health Collective & Assata's Daughters, among others.

 After many starts and stops on the mat, Stephanie Hicks, Ph.D. began practicing yoga regularly in 2011 at Moksha Yoga Center in Chicago.
 At first, a restorative practice gave her the tools she needed to find a sense of stability and calm, but what has sustained her practice is yoga’s regenerative and connective power.
 The practice has encouraged her growth, and it has deepened her connection to herself, her loved ones, and the world around her.

 Stephanie completed her 200-Hour yoga teacher training under the guidance of Amber Cook, Diana Oppenheim & Rich Logan through Karuna Yoga School.
 She teaches yoga as an expression of gratitude and admiration: gratitude for all that she’s been allowed to experience through the practice, and admiration for students who have the courage to come - and return - to the mat.
 She hopes to help people recognize that the they have the tools within in themselves to create a home for their spirits and for loving relationships with people and communities.